RFR Development GmbH Privacy Notice as of 22th October 2020

 (3) The Recipients may, on their own responsibility, transfer Personal Data to their agents and/or delegates (the "Subrecipients") who will process the Personal Data for the sole purpose of assisting the Recipients in providing their services to the Controller and/or assisting the Recipients in fulfilling their own legal obligations.

 Recipients and sub-recipients may be located either inside or outside the European Economic Area (the "EEA").
 If recipients outside the EEA are located in a country that does not offer an adequate level of protection for personal data, controllers will conclude a legally binding transfer agreement with the recipients concerned in the form of model clauses approved by the EU Commission.
 In this context, the data subjects have the right to request copies of the relevant document to enable the transfer of personal data to these countries.
-The recipients (if the personal data are processed on the instructions of the data controller) and sub-recipients (if the personal data are processed on the instructions of the recipient) may process the personal data as processors or as separate controllers (if the personal data are processed for their own purposes, i.e. to fulfil their own legal obligations).
-The controller may also disclose personal data to third parties, such as governmental or regulatory authorities, including tax authorities, inside or outside the European Union, in accordance with applicable laws and regulations.
+The Recipients and Subrecipients can process data as a data processor or as a controller to discharge their own legal liabilities.

 6. Legal basis and purpose of processing